manimal1/kaizo-assessment/README.md

 ## App architecture

-The app employs an architecture that was employed at my current workplace after a lot of internal discussion.
+The app employs an architecture that is used at my current workplace.
 I find it to be quite intuitive and since I voted on and helped implement it at my current job, there was no reason to not use it here.
 It is organized into `modules`.

 ### Feature modules